Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 _This is a draft update to the p5.js JavaScript Basics tut.
-I will probably finish it by mid-Feb (2018!), hopefully earlier.
-Mainly just to add some extra detail that I have found useful when coding in p5.js.
+I will probably finish it by mid-Feb (err, 2018!), hopefully earlier.
+To flesh out some more generic JavaScript detail, and add more examples relevant to p5.js.
 When done, I will signal that here and request review by Lauren and anyone else interested.
 Cheers, Greg E._

-_**Previous version being updated from top down.
-Progress marked by "Updated down to here" in bold.
+_**Previous version being updated more or less from top down.
 Areas needing more work flagged as "To do / Todo" in bold.
 Can you flag something in colour in Markdown?
 That would be useful.**_

 ---